Written byJean Levasseur, a stay-at-home parent, woodworker and DIY enthusiast.

 It’s got all of the features that come standard in the quality tools.
 A chain brake is a must-have, and like many other battery-operated saws, it has tool-less chain tensioning, which is very convenient.
 The chain is designed to reduce kickback and has an automatic oiling system to stay lubricated.

-All in all, this Ego chainsaw is one of our favorite saws that we tested, and with a full battery or two, we’d even be willing to head out into the woods and take down a real tree with it, which is not true of many battery-powered saws.
+All in all, this battery-powered Ego chainsaw is one of our favorite saws.
+With a full battery or two, we’d even be willing to head out into the woods and take down a real tree with it, which is not true of many battery-powered saws.

 Skil Pwr Core 40 CS4555-10